-Work in a highly dynamic team environment to develop, integrate and oversee data collection interfaces and management systems, as well as bioinformatics analysis software.
+The Kleinstein Lab (Program in Computational Biology & Bioinformatics and Department of Pathology, Yale School of Medicine,) is seeking a highly motivated software/database programmer.
+The successful candidate will work in a highly dynamic team environment to develop, integrate, and oversee data collection interfaces and management systems, as well as bioinformatics analysis software.
 These systems will support a diverse array of human immune profiling studies in collaboration with computational, laboratory and clinical investigators.
-Responsibilities include (1) helping to maintain our widely-used Immcantation tool suite (immcantation.org), which provides a start-to-finish analytical ecosystem for high-throughput B cell receptor repertoire analysis, as well as other in-house software pipeline for analysis of large-scale genomic data sets; (2) communicating with labs for quality data collection, and implementation of efficient database systems for data storage and data sharing; (3) submitting demographic and genomic data (gene expression, flow cytometry, NGS, etc) to NIH-funded database, such as ImmPort, GEO, SRA, GenBank, etc. Application of bioinformatics/statistical methods in support of the projects is also a possibility depending upon experience.
+Responsibilities include working as part of Human Immunology Project Consortium (HIPC) to revolutionize data utilization and reanalysis within the broader NIH research community, by developing the cutting-edge data standards and dynamic data extraction pipelines.
+Communicating with labs for quality data collection, and implementation of efficient database systems for data storage and data sharing; Submitting demographic and high-throughput immune profiling data (gene expression, flow cytometry, NGS, etc) to NIH-funded database, such as ImmPort, GEO, SRA, etc. Managing and maintaining the lab's computer systems.
+This role involves installing, configuring, and updating hardware and software, troubleshooting technical issues to minimize downtime, implementing data backup and recovery solutions.
+Application of bioinformatics/statistical methods in support of the projects is also a possibility depending upon experience.

 Required Education and Experience